EzrielAsItGets/aws-app-demo/README.md

 ## Running the Project

 To deploy the infrastructure:
 1. **Start the Workflow**: Trigger the GitHub Actions workflow manually from the Actions tab in your GitHub repository.
-Select the workflow that corresponds to your deployment needs (development or production).
+Select the workflow that corresponds to your deployment needs (development or production). **YOU MUST EXECUTE THEM IN THE NUMBERED ORDER**
 2. **Workflow Execution**: The workflow uses the appropriate `.tfvars` file based on the branch (develop or master) to apply Terraform configurations.
 3. **Dynamic Configuration**: Terraform workspaces are used to manage state files and outputs dynamically across different environments.
 These outputs are then used to populate variables in subsequent Terraform runs.